I'd Fly: Paul De Leeuw version

-A Dutch version, Voorbij was released by Paul de Leeuw with lyrics written by de Leeuw.
-The Dutch lyrics are unrelated to the original French-language lyrics.
-Voorbij reached No. 2 on the Dutch Top 40 and National Hit parade Top 50 and remained on the Dutch charts for 12 weeks.
-Voorbij was often heard at funerals.
+A Dutch version, "Voorbij", was released by Paul de Leeuw.
+The Dutch lyrics, written by de Leeuw himself, are unrelated to the original French-language lyrics.
+"Voorbij" reached No. 2 on the Dutch Top 40 and the national hit parade Top 50, and remained on the Dutch charts for 12 weeks.
+"Voorbij" was often heard at funerals.

 Diane Schuur versions

-"I'd Fly" was recorded in 1999 by Diane Schuur on Atlantic Records produced by Ahmet Ertegun, Shane Keister, and Yves Beauvais during the recording sessions for "Music Is My Life".
-It was decided that I'd Fly, an original French song, would not fit into an album of songs from the American Songbook, so it was not included in the album release.
-When Diane Schuur was making her next album for Concord Records, she played "I'd Fly" for Phil Ramone.
-With Ahmet Ertegun's approval, Schuur released "I'd Fly" on her "Friends For Schuur" album.
+"I'd Fly" was recorded in 1999 by Diane Schuur on Atlantic Records produced by Ahmet Ertegun, Shane Keister, and Yves Beauvais during the recording sessions for Music Is My Life.
+It was decided that "I'd Fly", an original French song, would not fit into an album of songs from the American Songbook, so it was not included in the album release.
+When Schuur was making her next album for Concord Records, she played "I'd Fly" for Phil Ramone.
+With Ahmet Ertegun's approval, Schuur released "I'd Fly" on her Friends for Schuur album.

-July 15, 2021, Rhino Atlantic digitally released Diane Schuur's recording of "I'd Fly" produced by Ahmet Ertegun and Shane Keister.
+July 15, 2021, Rhino Atlantic digitally released Diane Schuur's original recording of "I'd Fly".